LiteObject/comfyui-workflows/Samplers_And_Schedulers.md

 ### How They Work Together
 The **sampler** is like picking the artist (style), and the **scheduler** is like giving them a plan for how to pace their work.
 By choosing the right combination, you can control how the final "painting" (your generated image) looks—whether it’s fast, detailed, smooth, or abstract.

 Here's a comprehensive table combining **samplers**, **suggested schedulers**, **step ranges**, and their **recommended use cases** for Stable Diffusion models:

----
-Here's a comprehensive table combining samplers, suggested schedulers, step ranges, and their recommended use cases for Stable Diffusion models:

 | **Sampler**          | **Suggested Scheduler(s)**  | **Step Range**  | **Strengths**                                                              | **Recommended Use Cases**                                                  |
 |-----------------------|-----------------------------|-----------------|---------------------------------------------------------------------------|-----------------------------------------------------------------------------|